apache/carbondata/docs/datamap/preaggregate-datamap-guide.md

 as if the load operation is not happened.

 ## Querying data
-As a technique for query acceleration, Pre-aggregate tables cannot be queries directly.
+As a technique for query acceleration, Pre-aggregate tables cannot be queried directly.
 Queries are to be made on main table.
 While doing query planning, internally CarbonData will check associated pre-aggregate tables with the main table, and do query plan transformation accordingly.